devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 - use a timer peripheral together with an interrupt to increment a *time counter* variable
 - use a real time clock (RTC) peripheral

-As most Cortex M microcontrollers include a timer peripheral, I chose to use the interrupt based approach for this example.
+As most Cortex-M microcontrollers include a timer peripheral, I chose to use the interrupt based approach for this example.

 # Implementation
 To make std::chrono work on our bare metal system, we have to: